-How I overcame my fear and wrote a Change Management book
+How I overcame my fear and wrote my first bestseller business book

 I gave myself 12 months to complete the book.
 However, with determination, focus, hard work and commitment, I’ve been able to accomplish it in less than half that time.